hira-hara/Team-setup/README.md

-# SOME USEFUL GIT GUIDES
+#TEAM-SETUP
 Place to add code and push request, edit code

-# GIT SYNTAX:
+GIT SYNTAX:
 To get git status and see what is modified:
     git status

-# To commit:
+To commit:
     git commit -a -m "initialize readme"